bigadamknight/hume-voice-demo/README.md

-# David Bowie - Hume EVI Voice Conversation Platform
+# Hume Voice Demo - EVI Voice Conversation Platform

 A voice conversation platform using Hume's Empathic Voice Interface (EVI), available as both a CLI application and a web application.